itssme/cs-tournament-manager/readme.md

 The software has been developed for the airlan21 (25.06.2021).
 A small csgo tournament organized for team-building by robo4you.at.

-**Currently, it is being updated and rewritten** for the 'airlan Winter Edition' which will take place in early january
+**Currently, it is being updated and rewritten** for the 'airlan Winter Edition' which will take place in early January

 2023.